bin456789/reinstall/README.en.md

                   gentoo
 ```

+#### Optional Parameters

+- `--password PASSWORD` Set the password
+- `--ssh-port PORT` Change the SSH port (for log observation during installation and for the new system)
+- `--web-port PORT` Change the Web port (for log observation during installation)
+- `--hold 2` Prevent reboot after installation completes, allowing SSH login to modify system content; the system is mounted at `/os` (this feature is not supported on Debian/Kali).

 > [!TIP]
 > When installing Debian / Kali, x86 architectures can monitor the installation progress through VNC in the background, while ARM architectures can use the serial console.
 >
 > When installing other systems, can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).
-> Even if errors occur during the installation process, you can still install Alpine via SSH by running `xda=drive_name /trans.sh alpine`
+> <br />Even if errors occur during the installation process, you can still install to Alpine via SSH by running `xda=drive_name /trans.sh alpine`

 <details>

 <summary>Experimental Features</summary>

-Install Debian using a cloud image, suitable for machines with slower CPUs
+Install Debian using a cloud image

+- Suitable for machines with slower CPUs

 ```bash
 bash reinstall.sh debian --ci
 ```

-Install CentOS, Alma, Rocky, Fedora using ISO, only supports machines with more than 2G of memory and dynamic IP.
+Install CentOS, Alma, Rocky, Fedora using ISO

+- Only supports machines with more than 2G of memory and dynamic IP.
-Password `123@@@`, SSH Port `22`

-Password and SSH port options are not supported.
+- Password is `123@@@`, and the SSH port is `22`; modifying them using parameters is not supported.

 ```bash
 bash reinstall.sh centos --installer
 ```

-Install Ubuntu using ISO, only supports machines with more than 1G of memory and dynamic IP.
+Install Ubuntu using ISO

+- Only supports machines with more than 1G of memory and dynamic IP.
-Password `123@@@`, SSH Port `22`

-Password and SSH port options are not supported.
+- Password is `123@@@`, and the SSH port is `22`; modifying them using parameters is not supported.

 ```bash
 bash reinstall.sh ubuntu --installer